pretix/pretix-docs/docs/guides/payment/index.md

 ## Troubleshooting

+### A payment provider does not show up in the payment settings

-__A payment provider does not show up in :navpath:Your Event → Settings → Payment:__
+If a payment provider does not show up in :navpath:Your Event → :fa3-wrench: Settings → Payment:, then the plugin is not active.

-Navigate to :navpath:Your Event → Settings → Plugins: and open the "payment providers" tab.
+Navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins: and open the "Payment providers" tab.
 Enable the corresponding plugin.
-Make sure it has the green "✓ Active" tag next to it.
+Verify that it has the green "✓ Active" tag next to it.

+### A payment provider does not show up in your shop

-__A payment provider does not show up in your test shop/Customers cannot select a payment method during their purchase:__
+If a payment provider does not appear in your test shop or customers cannot select a payment method during their purchase, you should verify that the provider and the method are activated.

-Navigate to :navpath:Your Event → Settings → Payment: and open the "payment" tab.
+Navigate to :navpath:Your Event → :fa3-wrench: Settings → Payment:.
+This lands you on the "Payment" tab.
 Click the :btn-icon:fa3-gear:Settings: button next to the payment provider that isn't showing up in the shop.
-Check the "☑ Enable payment method" box.
+Check the box next to "Enable payment method".
 Then scroll to the bottom of the page and click :btn:Save:.

 If any mandatory information hasn't been filled out yet, the webpage will notify you.